 #10 Reassure him you’re not going anywhere.
 Sometimes people get overly attached when they’re feeling like you’re distancing yourself from them.
 If this is the case, make sure to always reassure him you care about him and don’t want to go anywhere anytime soon.
 This helps get him off your back a little.

 #11 Don’t withhold information from him.
 One thing to make him really clingy is when you don’t tell him what you’re up to or where you’re going.
 Don’t withhold information from him.
-In fact, just shooting him a quick text about what you’re up to throughout the day definitely allows him to give you a little breathing room.
+Just shooting him a quick text about what you’re up to throughout the day allows him to give you a little breathing room.

 #12 Tell him what you DO want from him.
 Give him expectations.
 Maybe he thinks you like him always checking in and being in contact with you all the time.
 Tell him what you DO want him to do and that helps stop him from doing everything you don’t want him to do.
 [Read: 15 real relationship goals most couples have no idea about]

 #13 Be stern but understanding.
 Don’t be weak when you tell him what you want.
-Be stern about your requests otherwise he might not take you seriously.
-All you really have to do is make sure he knows you’re serious about how you feel about his overly attached behavior but don’t be mean and accusatory.
+Be stern about your requests otherwise, he might not take you seriously.
+All you have to do is make sure he knows you’re serious about how you feel.
+However, don’t be mean and accusatory.

 Dealing with an overly attached boyfriend is difficult simply because you don’t want to hurt him, but you can’t stand him the way he is.
 The best way to go about this is to follow the above steps and see if things improve for your relationship.